mekomsolutions/bahmniemr-to-o3-migration/README.md

     - To change the OpenMRS version, edit the `OPENMRS_WAR_URL` in the `./openmrs/Dockerfile`.

 ### 10. Backup the OpenMRS Database
-- In a separate terminal, backup the updated OpenMRS database:
+- In a separate terminal, back up the updated OpenMRS database:
-    - Follow the instructions in the "Backup databases and filestores" section in the README.
-    - Only run the `openmrs-db-backup` service.
+    - Run `docker compose -f back.docker-compose.yml up -d`

 ### 11. Stop the Containers
 - Stop the containers by terminating the previous command (`docker compose up mysql openmrs --build`) in the terminal where it's running: